CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • AUGUST 2018

 More key evocative questions:

-Back in my very early days at Synectics Education Systems (1971- ), in the days of metaphors and analogies, one of the most important activities was trying to engage key evocative questions.
-Here are a few of those questions explored within this site:
+Back in my very early days at Synectics Education Systems (1971- 1973), in the days of metaphors and analogies, one of the most important activities was to engage key evocative questions.
+Here are a examples of those kinds of questions explored within this site:

 - What are the fundamental units without which we would not have our universe?